UC Santa Cruz Exchange Student Program

 Enrollment Changes

-If you are considering taking a “W” grade or need to drop a class for medical reasons, please review the maintaining a full time course load webpage.
+If you are considering taking a “W” grade or need to drop a class for medical reasons, please review the Maintaining a Full-time Course Load webpage.

 Traveling